Reviews|March 1, 2026|Francis

 Cons:

-- Free tier keeps getting more restricted
+- free version keeps getting more restricted

 - No coaching or behavior change support